 Seike is primarily known for his black and white photographs handprinted in Japan, though he has also made landscapes in colour.
 His sensitive play on light and composition adds a serenity to his images which defines his style and adds a beauty to scenes of everyday life.

 Indeed, by expertly balancing between the abstract and traditional, using only natural light, he manages to capture the quiet moments in life most people fail to notice.
-Seike’s exquisite small format works further highlight the intimacy of the scenes he captures through their format, forcing the viewing to get up close to absorb every detail.
+Seike’s exquisite small format works further highlight the intimacy of the scenes he captures through their format, forcing the viewer to get up close to absorb every detail.

 Seike’s pictures of Paris, nudes and still lifes are today widely recognised and feature in numerous international collections.
 His work has been exhibited throughout Europe, Japan and America, and resides in a number of private and public collections including The Museum of Fine Arts, Houston; Maison Européenne de la Photographie, Tate Modern, London and the Bibliothèque Nationale, Paris amongst others.